escowles/recipes/_posts/1969-12-31-quiche-lorraine.md

 tomatoes, etc., reducing egg mixture so it's not too much for the shallow pie dish I usually use.
 Also, Gruyere is traditional, and my mom used to call this "Quiche Laverne" when using Cheddar instead.

+2022-06-27: Crustless mini quiche variant:
+* Line muffin tin with paper liners
+* Divide the ingredients evenly between the twelve muffin wells
+* Bake at 375°F for 15-20 minutes, until a knife comes out clean